glisak/Rhetos-wiki/Development-Environment-Setup.md

 This article describes how to setup the development environment for developing applications with Rhetos framework.

-Before following the instructions this article, **make sure that all the [Prerequisites](https://github.com/Rhetos/Rhetos/wiki/Prerequisites) are installed**.
+Before following the instructions in this article, **make sure that all the [Prerequisites](https://github.com/Rhetos/Rhetos/wiki/Prerequisites) are installed**.

 ## Get Rhetos server binaries